 How much does payroll outsourcing cost?

-The simple answer is that there’s no definitive cost associated to payroll outsourcing.
-There will be a variety of different costs associated with payroll services, and these will vary from provider to provider—including those that might seem ‘hidden’ from the offset!
+The simple answer is that there’s no definitive figure you can pin to payroll outsourcing cost.
+There will be a variety of different costs associated with payroll outsourcing services and, depending on what type of outsourcing you choose, these will vary from provider to provider—including those that might seem ‘hidden’ from the offset!

-But we can help you with what to look out for so you can make an informed decision when choosing a new payroll partner.
-So, let’s cover the most common payroll cost structures and any additional costs you need to be aware of.
+For now, let’s get into what you need to look out for when choosing the best payroll partner for you; from the most common payroll cost structures and any additional costs you need to be aware of.

-Payroll outsourcing costs largely depend on the size of your organisation, as most payroll services work on a price per payslip basis.
+Payroll outsourcing cost will largely depend on the size of your organisation, as most services work on a price per payslip basis.
 But there are economies of scale involved.
-So, the bigger your organisation, the greater your discounted rate.
+So that translates to: the bigger your organisation, the greater your discounted rate per payslip.

-There’s an acronym that you might see crop up as you research the costs of payroll services, and that’s PEPM (pronounced pep-M).
+There’s an acronym that you might see crop up as you research the cost of payroll services, and that’s PEPM (pronounced pep-M).
 It stands for ‘Per Employee Per Month’.

 Everything revolves around numbers of employees and which actions are required for each of these employees, each month.
 Simply put, the more employees, the lower the PEPM cost.